PreethiPantangi/Unitedly/README.md

-NGO Connect is a platform to connect NGOs and Common People
+Unitedly is a platform to connect NGOs and Common People